 Senate Bill 373, containing the Aboveground Storage Tank Act §22-30 and the Public Water Supply Protection Act §22-31 was approved by the 2014 Legislature and signed into law by Governor Earl Ray Tomblin on April 1, 2014.
-The law officially took effect on June 6, 2014, 90 days from its date of passage on March 8, 2014.
-The bill requires an inventory and registration of aboveground storage tanks.
-The bill also requires development of a variety of aboveground storage tank regulations for consideration in the 2015 Legislative session.
+The law officially took effect on June 6, 2014.
+The bill required an inventory and registration of aboveground storage tanks, the submittal of spill prevention response plans and certified inspections of tanks.

 DEP is still accepting online AST registrations, modifications to existing registrations, spill plans and inspection certifications via its Electronic Submission System (ESS).
 The registration process includes questions about tank size, contents, construction, age and location.
 To assist in the registration process, there is a comprehensive AST Registration User’s Guide available at the link below or on the ESS signup/login page that provides screen-by-screen instructions.
-DEP employees also are on hand to assist tank owners who are subject to the requirements of a newly enacted law intended to help prevent future leaks such as the one on Jan.
-9 that contaminated the drinking water of approximately 300,000 West Virginia residents.
+DEP employees also are on hand to assist tank owners who are subject to the requirements of the Act to help prevent future leaks such as the one on Jan.
+9, 2014 that contaminated the drinking water of approximately 300,000 West Virginia residents.